Crate cfdp

 The basic idea of CFDP is to convert files of any size into a stream of packets called packet data units (PDU).
 CFPD has an unacknowledged and acknowledged mode, with the option to request a transaction closure for the unacknowledged mode.
 Using the unacknowledged mode with no transaction closure is applicable for simplex communication paths, while the unacknowledged mode with closure is the easiest way to get a confirmation of a successful file transfer, including a CRC check on the remote side to verify file integrity.
 The acknowledged mode is the most complex mode which includes multiple mechanism to ensure succesfull packet transaction even for unreliable connections, including lost segment detection.
 As such, it can be compared to a specialized TCP for file transfers with remote systems.

 The goal of this library is to be flexible enough to support the use-cases of both on-board software and of ground software.
-It has support to make integration on std systems as simple as possible, but also has sufficient abstraction to allow for integration on no_std environments and can be used on these systems as well as long as the alloc feature is used as well.
+It has support to make integration on std systems as simple as possible, but also has sufficient abstraction to allow for integration on no_std environments and can be used on these systems as well.

 The core of this library are the crate::dest::DestinationHandler and the crate::source::SourceHandler components which model the CFDP destination and source entity respectively.
 You can find high-level and API documentation for both handlers in the respective crate::dest and crate::source module.